 You also have to give up magical thinking.
 No matter how wonderful your workshop is, you won't get 20 people there just by mailing 200 flyers.
 You can be the world's greatest consultant, but you can't expect to land a big contract just by placing one phone call to three companies.

 Marketing, like much of business, is often a numbers game.
 If you want to stop struggling, you have to do the math.
 The average rate of return for a good direct mail piece is one to two percent.
 So to fill a 20-person workshop through direct mail alone, you would need to mail to 1000-2000 people.
+For information on how to run a marketing campaign see: How to Run a Successful Marketing Campaign.

 The average consultant can make one sale from every 30 contacts he makes in his target market.
 (One out of ten contacts results in a presentation of some kind; one out of three presentations leads to an assignment.
 Ten times three equals thirty.)
 If you want to get two assignments this quarter, you should be making 60 contacts.